Psychology / Counseling

 * Some courses from the Christian Studies Core and Major Core can be used to fulfill requirements in the General Education Core.
 By doing that the number of electives needed would increase so that the minimum of 125 credits is reached.

-Qualified students in the B.S. in Psychology/Counseling program may apply for an accelerated degree program to earn their Counseling (M.A.) degree in an additional year and a half instead of the typical two and a half years.
+Qualified students in the B.S. in Psychology/Counseling program may apply for an accelerated degree program to earn their Counseling (M.A.) degree in an additional two years instead of the typical three years.
 Click here for more detailed information regarding the acceptance process for this option.

 Students who are accepted into the accelerated Counseling (M.A.) program will substitute the following graduate level courses into the undergraduate degree to fulfill the B.S.
 Psychology/Counseling requirements.